tedkulp/express-react-app-starter/README.md

 git clone https://github.com/tedkulp/express-create-react-app-starter.git my-project cd my-project
 ./setup.sh
+docker-compose build --pull
 ```

 This will do a yarn install to get create-react-app, create the frontend, and then yarn install
 all the packages for the frontend as well.
+It will also build all the initial docker containers
+and make sure everything is ready to go for the first run.

 ## Running

 In the root directory, run `yarn dev`.
-This will create the docker containers and start them up
+This will start the docker containers with docker-compose
-with docker-compose and also start another instance of the frontend so that code can be hot reloaded.
+and also start another instance of the frontend so that code can be hot reloaded.

 ## Deployment